-The City General Commercial zone encompasses 132.79 acres; acres, which at 29 du/ac equates to a development potential of 3,850 dwelling units.
+The City General Commercial zone encompasses 132.79 acres, which at 29 du/ac equates to a development potential of 3,850 dwelling units.
 It is unlikely that all 132.79 acres will redevelop over the 8-year Housing Element cycle, but it is reasonable to assume that older buildings are more likely to redevelop based on market conditions.
 City staff reviewed development records and identified 54 properties located in the General Commercial zone that were built more than 50 years ago, totaling approximately 31.6 acres.
 When calculated at 29 du/ac these 54 properties would yield more than 600 dwelling units, which exceeds the remaining need of 457 units for lower income households (up to 80% AMI).
-Additionally, the sites inventory includes numerous existing commercial sites that are vacant and have been cited by the City for code enforcement issues.
-Since 2020, the City has seen decreased demand for commercial properties and have received inquiries to convert upper floor commercial spaces into residential units.
-Development trends have favored the elimination of commercial building spaces to accommodate mixed-use projects.
-Non-residential performance standards have not been an impediment to any mixed-use projects, with all applications submitted having been approved and constructed or are about to commence construction.
+Additionally, the sites inventory includes numerous existing commercial sites that are vacant and have been cited by the City for code enforcement issues...

-Since 2020, the City has seen an increase in commercial renovation and expansion of services with little decreased demand for additional commercial properties.
-However, City staff and have received inquiries to convert second story or add a upper floor for residential units and expect that to increase with recent ADU legislation.
+Since 2020, the City has seen an increase in commercial renovation and expansion of services with little demand for additional commercial properties.
+However, City staff have received inquiries to convert second story or add a floor for residential units and expect that to increase with recent ADU legislation.
 Additionally, non-residential performance standards have not been an impediment to any mixed-use projects, with all applications submitted having been approved and constructed or are about to commence construction.

-There are no strong trends or underlying interests towards properties in the General Commercial corridors (Broadway and Lemon Grove Avenue) -redeveloping to mixed-use or high density residential uses.
+There are no strong trends or underlying interests towards properties in the General Commercial corridors (Broadway and Lemon Grove Avenue) redeveloping to mixed-use or high density residential uses.
 However, the following factors suggest that if redevelopment is to occur in the General Commercial zone, it is not likely to develop 100% commercial and it is likely to include some level of residential development.